7P notes: Apple iPad versus drawing tablets

 Pen hover

-• Hover support is dependent on the combinations of ipad model and apple pencil model
+• Hover support for an iPad is dependent on the specific combination of iPad model and Apple Pencil model

 • Older iPad Pro models models do not support pen hover regardless of which Apple Pencil us used.